xlazarov/MeteoTracker/README.md

-# 🌠MeteoTracker🌠
+# 🌠MeteorTracker🌠

 ## Introduction
-MeteoTracker is an application designed to provide detailed information about fallen meteorites.
+MeteorTracker is an application designed to provide detailed information about fallen meteorites.
 Utilizing data directly from NASA's open API, the app offers an interactive map for users to explore the locations of meteorite landings, detailed statistics through charts, and an informative list detailing each meteorite's specific characteristics.

 ## Features
 - **Interactive Map**🗺️ : Powered by the Osmdroid library, users can visually navigate through the global map to discover the locations of fallen meteorites.